Jay Dufrechou came to Montana in 1999 chasing his love of nature and wanting

 Jay moved mostly to the east coast to assist his family, but traveled

 frequently back to Montana for statewide workers’ compensation mediations.

 By now, Jay has mediated over 500 workers’ compensation claims,

 In February 2018, back in Montana full time, Jay was honored to join the

-Helena office of Odegaard Braukman, PLLC.
-Having mediated numerous cases
+Helena office of Odegaard Braukmann Law, PLLC.
+Having mediated numerous

 dedication to their clients and commitment to strong advocacy, whether

 through the Court system or working toward the best possible settlement.